Daniel Grill/Getty Images

-Your mind starts to race and the reality of the situation hits you.
-How will I get my next job?
+Your mind starts racing: How will I get my next job?
 Will I receive severance pay?
 Whom can I ask for references?
 You feel angry, hurt or even in a state of shock.
 But making a graceful, educated and professional exit is critical.
 Keep these things in mind when you are being let go.

 There's no law that requires an employer to give you severance pay, although some companies have a formal severance policy.
 The point of a severance agreement is usually to keep you from suing for wrongful termination down the road.

-Donna Ballman, author of Stand Up for Yourself Without Getting Fired: Resolve Workplace Issues Before You Quit, Get Axed, or Sue the Bastards, says not to feel pressured to immediately sign anything put in front of you.
-Your soon-to-be former employer can't make you sign it.
+Donna Ballman, author of Stand Up for Yourself Without Getting Fired: Resolve Workplace Crises Before You Quit, Get Axed, or Sue the Bastards, says you shouldn't feel pressured to immediately sign anything put in front of you.
+Your soon-to-be former employer can't make you sign an agreement.

 "You don't work there anymore," Ballman says.
 "What are they going to do?
 Fire you again?
 You can say no to anything you want now."